 4. Doc Brown’s BBQ

-Located just outside of Asheville, this Candler BBQ spot is worth a visit if you are nearby (and even if you aren’t!!)
+If you are looking for the most authentic feeling Carolina barbecue restaurant in Asheville, head to Doc Brown’s.
+Located just outside of Asheville, this Candler BBQ spot is worth a visit if you’re nearby (and even if you aren’t!)
 Doc Brown’s has a ton of fun menu options, great portion sizes and a really great local feel.

 They have three different sauce types and three different types of slaw, so you can mix it up with each visit.
 Our go-to is their SC mustard sauce, though all are great!